kevralston/Labour_force_survey_explore/README.md

 *****************************************************************************************************
 2019

-** Since this exploratory work I have gone on t analyse the youth labour market comparing the period before and after the great recession of 2008
+** Since this exploratory work I have gone on to analyse the youth labour market comparing the period before and after the great recession of 2008

 Files:<br/>
 **Explore_20181212_KR_V1.do** - this file does some organising and exploation of the LFS<br/>